How to watch the 2020 Iowa caucuses live

 Iowans will caucus on Monday, February 3, the first state in the nation to go to the polls.
 While President Trump technically has two Republican challengers, all eyes will be on the Democratic nominees, who are locked in a tight race.

-According to CBS News Battleground Tracker on February 2, Bernie Sanders and Joe Biden are even in first-choice support at 25% each in our baseline model, Pete Buttigieg is very close behind at 21%, and Elizabeth Warren at 16%, is also in position to accrue some national delegates.
+According to CBS News Battleground Tracker on February 2, Bernie Sanders and Joe Biden are even in first-choice support, each at 25% in our baseline model.
+Pete Buttigieg is very close behind at 21%.
+Elizabeth Warren, at 16%, is also in a position to accrue some national delegates.
 Amy Klobuchar is at 5% in our baseline estimate, and all other candidates are under 5%.

 How to watch